Parents of Trans Kids Support Group - PTK Delaware

 Big Brothers & Big Sisters Mentoring Program for LGBT Youth

-In the Big Brothers Big Sisters LGBTQ Youth Mentoring Initiative, parents can sign up their child to be matched one-on-one with a positive adult mentor who is a member of the LGBT community, or may be allied adult.
+In the Big Brothers Big Sisters Youth Mentoring Initiative, parents can sign up their child to be matched one-on-one with a positive adult mentor.

 The Travel Company